google-site-verification: google57f872096adcc1d9.html

 Hydrate

-Start your day with a big glass of water (maybe with a squeeze of lemon).
+Start your day with a large glass of water, possibly with lemon.

 Mindful Moment